 - Do not put toxic substances in drains that might end up in the groundwater, such as solvents, degreasers, acids, oils, paints, disinfectants and pesticides.
 (This does not include using bleach to disinfect laundry or to wash clothing worn for pesticide applications.)

 - Do not use chemicals to clean or "sweeten" your system.
 They may interfere with the biological action in the tank, clog the drain field by flushing sludge and scum into the field or add toxic chemicals to groundwater.

 Collect all wastes that need treatment.
 Minimize loss of untreated waste.
-Exclude from the treatment system water that doesn't need treatment or disposal
+Don't let water that doesn't need treatment or disposal infiltrate the treatment system.

 Leaking piping or treatment tanks (leakage losses) allows wastewater to return to the local water supply without adequate treatment.
 Infiltration of clear water overloads the system and dilutes the wastes.
-Don't let water that doesn't need treatment (basement floor drain sumps, foundation drains, infiltration of rainwater, roof drainage) add to your waste volume.
+Don't let water that doesn't need treatment — such as water from basement floor drain sumps, foundation drains, rainwater infiltration or roof drainage — add to your waste volume.
 Divert clear water, which doesn't require treatment, away from house, well and wastewater treatment system.

-Septic tanks retain most of the suspended and settled solids (sludge and scum) from wastewater.
+Septic tanks retain most of the suspended and settled solids — the sludge and scum — from wastewater.
 In the tank, bacteria digest and compact the sludge.
-The partially treated water moves on to additional treatment or disposal (for example, in a soil-absorption field).
+The partially treated water moves on to additional treatment or disposal, for example, in a soil-absorption field.